We may earn commission from companies mentioned on this blog, however our praise cannot be bought!

-This week, I had an opportunity to speak to a representative from Which Offshore, a specialist team of expat experts, about the implications of moving to Portugal during your retirement years.
+This week, I had an opportunity to speak to a representative from Expat & Offshore, a specialist team of expat experts, about the implications of moving to Portugal during your retirement years.
 I hope the following interview is of interest to those in that situation.

 Who are you and what do you do?

-We are Which Offshore, a community of expats living all around the world.
+We are Expat & Offshore, a community of expats living all around the world.
 We help to educate, explain and inform expatriates on all aspects of offshore personal finance and help them make the most of the unique opportunities available to people living abroad.

 What is the first thing I should do on arriving in Portugal to plan for my retirement?